San Francisco's Iconic Eats for Every Neighborhood

 This is a popular dish in the neighborhood, but nobody does it better than R&G Lounge.

-If you want to see the origins of an American Chinese food staple, you can visit the Golden Gate Fortune Cookie Company!
+If you want to see the origins of an American Chinese food staple, you can visit the Golden Gate Fortune Cookie Factory!

-San Francisco's busy downtown is home to a wide variety of dining experiences, from grab-and-go storefronts to a Michelin star-winning restaurant.
+San Francisco's downtown is home to a wide variety of dining experiences, from grab-and-go storefronts to Michelin star-winning restaurants.